-An import health certificate approved by the Tunisian Veterinary service must accompany all shipments of live animals (dairy heifers and bull-calves) as well as animal semen to Tunisia.
+An import health certificate approved by the Tunisian Veterinary service must accompany all shipments of live animals (dairy heifers and bull-calves).
 At the present time, U.S exports of live animals to Tunisia are almost non-existent, partly due to the lack of the import health certificates.
+For US bovine semen export must comply with a 'Cahier Charge' issued by Ministry of Agriculture.
+There are no specific restrictions on US imports.